 It’s also a great time to make the quick pickled onions (though you can make them up to 2 weeks ahead of time).
 In truth, I normally have a jar of these pretty pink onions in my fridge at all times.

 I’ve got an entire post dedicated to how I pickle my onions.
 In the recipe for these Chicken Gyro Bowls, I make a half batch, but why not go ahead and pickle an entire onion.
 Then you can have leftovers for topping things like scrambled eggs, migas, tacos and salads.

 My new favorite way to make quinoa is in the Instant Pot.
 If you have one at home, I’d definitely suggest cooking it up in there.
 It takes just a minute (plus time for pressure to build and release) and it comes out so flavorful and fluffy using these tips.

-If you want to get really simple with this recipe, go ahead and buy premade tzatziki from the store, substitute thin-sliced red onion instead of pickling it, and allow the chicken to marinate for just 30-minutes – These Chicken Gyro Bowls will still be delicious even with some shortcuts.
-Also, these bowls are great for meal prep.
-Since it’s just the two of us at home, I’ll normally have a couple extra servings to pack for lunches during the week.
+These bowls are great for meal prep.
+Since it’s just the two of us at home, I’ll normally have a couple extra servings to enjoy lunches during the week.
 Love that!